 There are several types of financial aid available that can be used to assist students in funding a college education.
-Some funding is free to the student while other types require the student to pay back the amount of funding received.
+Some funding is free to the student while other types require the student to pay them back.
 All types of financial aid require that you are enrolled in courses that apply toward an eligible program of study.
 Some types of financial aid may be taxable.
 For information, visit the IRS webpage (Topic 421).